tjcchen/jsbridge-review/README.md

 ## JsBridge Mechanism Explained
 ### Flow of FE javascript code invoke iOS native code
-1. Initially, we need to contruct a mock request url from FE webview to let native code successfully intercept it.
+1. Initially, we need to contruct a mock request url from FE webview to let native code intercept it.
 The mock url looks like this, and then we send it native code:
 ```
 window.location.href = "jsbridge://hello_jsbridge";